connectomicslab/connectomemapper3/paper/paper.md

   segmentation and parcellation are inspected with freeview, mrview is used to visualize the fiber orientation distribution functions estimated by the diffusion signal model, and TrackVis is used to visualize the fiber bundles estimated with tractography.
-If the outputs at a given stage are found not to be satisfactory, the GUI offers the possibility to easily tune any parameter specific to this stage, regenerate the configuration file and repeat the BIDS App execution.
+Each pipeline can be individually configured and executed with the aid of the user-friendly GUI and the output of each stage can be visually reviewed, enabling the user to keep an eye on the data being processed and easily understand the cause of the problems, change the parameters and re-execute when results at a given stage are found not to be satisfactory.
+CMP3 simplifies the creation of connectomes and makes it a straightforward process even for users not familiar with Nipype and software container technology.
+Nevertheless, it can fulfil at the same time the needs of advanced users in charge of analyzing huge amount of data, offering them the possibility to tune and save all the parameters in configuration files and create a batch job to automatically process all data with the BIDS App.

 ![\textbf{Graphical User Interface of the Connectome Mapper 3.}
 It is designed to bring the best experience to the final user by facilitating all the steps